guyfussfeld/Boggle/README.md

 ## 🎮 How to Play

 - When the game starts, a **random board of letters** is generated.
 - Click adjacent letters to form words.
-- Press **Play / Submit** to confirm a word.
 - Valid words appear in the list on the right, and your **score** updates.
 - You have a limited amount of **time** to find as many words as possible.
 - Words must be valid English words (checked against the included dictionary).